-This is a step-by-step process for taking a Screen Capture using an open source application named GIMP, saving that screenshot and inserting it into a WordPress post or page.
+This is a step-by-step process for taking a Screen Capture using a free application named GIMP, saving that screenshot and inserting it into a WordPress post or page.
 Before I switched to Ubuntu I would have done this using SnagIt but it did not install properly for me under Wine so I went searching for another solution.

 Searching online for +”screen capture” +ubuntu turned up How to take a screenshot or region capture like Snagit in Ubuntu.
 Thanks to Richard Baxter at SEOGadget for taking the time to share this process.
 This post elaborates on his by adding how to insert the captured image into a WordPress post.